GiGurra/flycd/README.md

 ### Some more TODOs

-* Creation/updating of volumes
+* Support for creating/updating fly.io volumes
-* Creation/updating of secrets (not sure how :S)
+* Support for creation/updating fly.io secrets (not sure how though :S)
 * More practical ways to configure Machine types, ram & cpu modifications
     * Right now it is possible, but only by setting the `launch_params` and/or `deploy_params` fields (see examples)
 * better error handling :S